Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 "This will take effect next week, 5%," Trump said during his visit to London.

-Trump said he's open to continuing negotiations with Mexican leaders, including at a meeting scheduled for Wednesday between its foreign minister and Secretary of State Mike Pompeo.
+Trump said he is open to continuing negotiations with Mexican leaders, including at a meeting scheduled for Wednesday between its foreign minister and Secretary of State Mike Pompeo.

 However, the president is also willing, he said, to impose the tariffs during the ongoing negotiations to make it clear that he is serious.

-"I think Mexico will step up and do what they should have done," Trump said at a press conference with British Prime Minister Theresa May after a meeting with her at 10 Downing Street.
+"I think Mexico will step up and do what they should have done," Trump said at a news conference with British Prime Minister Theresa May after a meeting with her at 10 Downing Street.

 Trump said he won't accept any explanations about the difficulty for Mexican authorities of constraining the flow of migrants from Central and South America.

 "I don't want to hear that Mexico is run by cartels and drug lords and coyotes," he said.
-"I don't want to hear about that ...
+"I don't want to hear about that. ...
 Mexico should step up and stop this onslaught, this invasion into our country."

-Trump in Downing Street
+Trump at Downing Street

 Trump and May concluded a series of meetings with general commitments to pursue a new trade deal — although apparently without one in place.

-Note: A previous version of this story incorrectly spelled Sadiq Khan's last name as Kahn.